DMVis/DMVis/documentation/components/label.md

 Whether the label has a background or not.

-## rectOpacity
+## backgroundOpacity

 - Type: `number | string`
 - Defaults: `opacity`

-The opacity of the background of the label.
-Defaults to the same opacity of the whole label.
+Opacity of the background behind the label.
+Defaults to `opacity`.

 ## name